Self Hosting Guide

 Database Errors

-• Ensure write permissions on database directory
+• Ensure write permissions on database directory (SQLite files)

 • Check available disk space